skip to Main Content

 The Garage Podcast: S2 EP5

-Chiara Delporto from Marelli
+Chiara Delporto of Marelli

 Chiara Delporto, VP Advanced Sales for SDV from Marelli joins Sonatus Chief Marketing Officer John Heinlein, Ph.D., to discuss leading automotive Tier-1 supplier Marelli and their perspective on latest trends in the automotive industry ranging from software, vehicle personalization, the importance of the cloud, machine learning, sustainability and much more.
 Recorded live at CES 2024.